appscode/blog/content/post/kubedb-v2024.03.16/index.md

 - solr
 ---

 We are pleased to announce the release of [KubeDB v2024.3.16](https://kubedb.com/docs/v2024.3.16/setup/).
 This release is primarily focused on adding monitoring support for `Kafka`, `RabbitMQ`, `Zookeeper`, `SingleStore` and `Pgpool`.
-Besides monitoring support additions of new database versions and a few bug fixes are coming out in this release.
+Besides monitoring support, some additional database versions and a few bug fixes are also coming out in this release.
 This release is bringing a major change which is replacing database `StatefulSet` workloads with `PetSet`.
 Initially, `RabbitMQ`, `Zookeeper`, `SingleStore`, `Druid`, `FerretDB` and `Pgpool` are receiving this update.
 Postgres is getting replication slot support through this release as well.
 We have also focused on updating some of the metrics exporter sidecar images resulting in less CVEs and more stability.
 MariaDB archiver and restic plugin support are launching with this release.
 Autoscaler support for Kafka cluster and SingleStore's support for backup & restore are making into this release as well.
 This post lists all the major changes done in this release since the last release.
 Find the detailed changelogs [HERE](https://github.com/kubedb/CHANGELOG/blob/master/releases/v2024.3.16/README.md).
 Let’s see the changes done in this release.